 Website – Is your website mobile-friendly?
 Are you implementing the latest data security measures?
 Evaluate your online selling efforts and see if you need to update anything.

 Inventory – Using a pen and paper to track inventory?
-Upgrade to a modern inventory system that streamlines item counts, ordering, and more.
+Upgrade to a modern inventory software that streamlines item counts, ordering, and more.

 Payments – See to it that your payment processing equipment is compliant with the latest security standards.
 And if it makes sense for your business, consider upgrading to a system that can accept mobile payments such as Apple Pay.